Human sacrifice: Panama

-United States

-In 1932, Nation of Islam member Robert Harris killed his fellow roommate James J. Smith on a ‘makeshift altar.’

 Asia

+Bangladesh

+In March 2010, a 26-year-old labourer in Bangladesh was killed by fellow workers on the orders of the owners after a fortune teller suggested that a human sacrifice would yield highly prized "red bricks".

 India

-Several incidence of human sacrifice has been reported in India since independence:
+Several incidents of human sacrifice have been reported in India since independence.
 In 1996, a nine-year-old boy was sacrificed by Jharkhand-native Sushil Murmu as an offering to goddess Kali.
 Murmu was sentenced to death by the court but later got commuted to life imprisonment by the president of India.
 According to the Hindustan Times, there was an incident of human sacrifice in western Uttar Pradesh in 2003.

-Similarly, police in Khurja reported "dozens of sacrifices" in the period of half a year in 2006, by followers of Kali, the goddess of death and time.
+Police in Khurja reported "dozens of sacrifices" in the period of half a year in 2006, by followers of Kali, the goddess of death and time.
 In 2010, a two-year-old boy was murdered in Chhattisgarh in a Tantric human sacrifice.

 According to the National Crime Records Bureau, more than 100 cases of human sacrifices have been reported in India between 2014 and 2021.
 In 2015, during the Granite scam investigations of Tamil Nadu, there were reports of possible human sacrifices in the Madurai area to pacify goddess Shakthi for getting power to develop the illegal granite business.
 Bones and skulls were retrieved from the alleged sites in presence of the special judicial officer appointed by the high court of Madras.

 Between June and October 2022, two women were killed and reportedly cannibalised as part of a human sacrifice in Elanthoor in Pathanamthitta district of Kerala.
-In October 2022, a six-year-old girl was killed in Delhi by two men to please a deity.
+In October 2022, a six-year-old boy was killed in Delhi by two men to please a deity.
+In 2023, five men were arrested for the killing and decapitation of a woman with a machete in 2019, as part of a religious rite to mark the anniversary of the ringleader's brother's death, after visiting a Hindu temple in Guwahati.